Appdynamics/ConfigMyApp-docs/docs/README.md

 ![Jenkins_source](https://user-images.githubusercontent.com/23483887/87527538-2a8ba900-c684-11ea-8ea7-631012d912a4.png)

-In build tab, as a buld step add "Execute shell" and execute the start.sh script in a similar fashion as you would from command line.
-Bare in mind that we defined environment variables in previous step and you need to specify only additional runtime parameters that you may require:
+In the build tab, as a build step add "Execute shell" and execute the `start.sh` script in a similar fashion as you would from the command line.
+Bear in mind that we defined environment variables in the previous step and you need to specify only additional runtime parameters that you may require:

 ![Jenkins_build](https://user-images.githubusercontent.com/23483887/87528976-37110100-c686-11ea-8ca4-9e8a299afe12.png)

-### Run Jenkis Job
+### Run Jenkins Job

-In order to change any of the confiuration, from left-side menu inside of a project click "Configure".
+In order to change any of the configurations, from the left-side menu inside of a project click "Configure".
 To run A Jenkins job, pick "Build with Parameters".

 ![Jenkins_run_job](https://user-images.githubusercontent.com/23483887/87529787-67a56a80-c687-11ea-9976-65c5d4263a87.png)

-You are going to be prompted with environment ariables defined that you can update prior to running a job.
-Click on build, and check the progress in build history and "Console output".
+You are going to be prompted with environment variables defined that you can update prior to running a job.
+Click on the build, and check the progress in build history and "Console output".

 ![Jenkins_console_output](https://user-images.githubusercontent.com/23483887/87530466-45f8b300-c688-11ea-82e0-50b7355b004b.png)